 The YMCA is subject to the New York Prudent Management of Institutional Funds Act (NYPMIFA) which sets forth certain specifically mandated procedures and standards for managing endowed funds.
 The YMCA adheres to these procedures and standards in the investment and expenditure of endowment funds.
-Absent explicit donor stipulations to the contrary, the YMCA has interpreted the NYPMIFA as allowing the YMCA to appropriate for expenditure or accumulate as much of an endowment fund as the YMCA determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established, subject to the intent of a donor expressed in the gift instrument.
+Absent explicit donor stipulations to the contrary, the YMCA has interpreted NYPMIFA as allowing the YMCA to appropriate for expenditure or accumulate as much of an endowment fund as the YMCA determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established, subject to the intent of a donor expressed in the gift instrument.
 Unless stated otherwise in the gift instrument, the assets in an endowment fund are net assets with donor restrictions until appropriated by the YMCA.
-Although NYPMIFA does not preclude the YMCA considers a fund to be underwater, if the fair value of the fund is less than the sum of (a) the original value of initial and subsequent gift amounts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the donor's direction expressed in the gift agreement.
+Although NYPMIFA does not preclude the YMCA from spending below the original gift value of donor-restricted endowments, the YMCA considers a fund to be underwater, if the fair value of the fund is less than the sum of (a) the original value of initial and subsequent gift amounts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the donor's direction expressed in the gift agreement.

-11. NET ASSETS WITH DONOR RESTRICTIONS (Continued)
+12. ENDOWMENT (Continued)